zachnieto/BlackBoxSAT/README.md

 We have written a program that represents Black Box hints as a SAT problems.
 Bundling several hints together allows us to determine their consistency (i.e. check for contradictions).
 For consistent boards, our algorithm can also recover a set of ball positions that satisfy each of the "hints."

 ## Dependencies
 A dependency necessary for implementation is [LogicNG] (https://github.com/logic-ng/LogicNG).
-LogicNG is a library that allows for memory-effecient Boolean formula manipulation in Java.
+LogicNG is a library that allows for memory-efficient Boolean formula manipulation in Java.
 It provides a flexible tool for parsing complex boolean formulas into conjunctive normal form (CNF), as well as a Java implementation of MiniSAT.

 For property-based testing, we use a framework for JUnit called [Quick-Check] (https://pholser.github.io/junit-quickcheck/site/0.9.5/).